Social Icons

 Directed by Wes Craven

-As with the first Scream movie, the first scene of the movie star actors who are now established by their own rights.
+As with the first Scream movie, the first scene of Scream 2 stars actors who are now established in their own right.
 The first death scene was acted by Jada Pinkett Smith and Omar Epps.

-Well, this first murder scene was not as spectacular as the first iconic murder scene in the first movie, but it did deliver something very different.
-Our victims were murdered at a cinema, one got stabbed through the ear while eavesdropping, the other killed while watching a movie and she walked to the front and bled out.
+Well, this first murder scene wasn’t as spectacular as the iconic opening of the first movie, but it did deliver something very different.
+Our victims were murdered in a cinema—one got stabbed through the ear while eavesdropping, and the other was killed while watching a movie.
+She walked to the front of the theater and bled out.

-What I love about this second part is that Gale (Courtney Cox) got sucker punched again by Sidney.
-This movie had more teen actors who ended up becoming stars, Sarah Michelle Geller, Timothy Olyphant and Portia de Rossi were in this movie.
+What I love about this second part is that Gale (Courney Cox) got sucker-punched again by Sidney.
+This movie also featured more teen actors who ended up becoming stars—Sarah Michelle Gellar, Timothy Olyphant, and Portia de Rossi were all in this movie.

-Scream 2 is considered by many to be better than Scream (1996), but to me both delivered the same power punch needed to make me always remember the movies.
+Scream 2 is considered by many to be better than Scream (1996), but to me, both delivered the same power punch needed to make the movies unforgettable.

-Well this time in this Scream masterful acting was the driving force.
-I guess a seen it all before was already the thing the writer and director duo were afraid of, with the movie being done a year after the first, so more obvious steps were taken in the quality of the production and the writing.
+This time, masterful acting was the driving force in Scream 2.
+I guess the "seen it all before" feeling was something the writer and director duo were afraid of, especially since the movie was made just a year after the first.
+So, they took more obvious steps to improve the quality of the production and writing.

-If you have not seen this movie before, the killer too was given enough camouflage this time, to keep you the viewer guessing.
+If you haven’t seen this movie before, the killer was given enough camouflage this time to keep you, the viewer, guessing.

-The twist in this movie was, crazy runs in the family.
-An idea which the makers sold as we watch things unfold in the second movie in the scream series.
+The twist in this movie was: crazy runs in the family.
+It’s an idea the makers sold well as we watch things unfold in the second installment of the Scream series.

-This time our leading lady Sidney has moved to a new town and started some new life two years after the incident in the first movie.
-Thanks to Gale's new book which was about the incidents in the first movie, a movie has been made and was airing when this movie starts.
-It was in the airing of this movie that the first murder occurred.
+This time, our leading lady Sidney has moved to a new town and started a new life two years after the events of the first movie.
+Thanks to Gale’s new book, which was about the incidents in the first movie, a film adaptation has been made and is airing as this movie begins.
+It’s during the screening of this movie that the first murder occurs.

-At first it seems the murders were not connected to Sidney, but as the killings continue the police saw a pattern and Sidney was placed under protective custody.
-Soon the killings brought the survivors of the first incident together as they begin to look for the killer.
-As they get attacked one by one, desperation sets in, here is where I stop.
-But like the first movie it could not have been one person behind it all, so we must find out who the new killers are.
+At first, it seems the murders aren’t connected to Sidney, but as the killings continue, the police notice a pattern, and Sidney is placed under protective custody.
+Soon, the killings bring the survivors of the first incident together as they begin to search for the killer.
+As they get attacked one by one, desperation sets in—and here’s where I stop.
+But, like the first movie, it couldn’t have been just one person behind it all, so we must find out who the new killers are.

-Scream 2 was also a critical and commercial success like its predecessor and both movies are a must have.
+Scream 2 was also a critical and commercial success, just like its predecessor, and both movies are must-watches.

 Scream (1996)